project-sunbird/sunbird.org-docs/developer-docs/server-installation/prerequisites.md

 ## Steps to create AKS cluster

+> **Note**  below steps is for creating Kuebrneets cluster in Azure, Please refer respective cloud providers document for any other cloud.
-> **Note** AKS cluster and vm's should be in same vnet (if both are in diffrent vnet, vnet peering has to be done)  to do  vnet peering bot the vnet ip's should not overlap.
+AKS cluster and vm's should be in same vnet (if both are in diffrent vnet, vnet peering has to be done)  to do  vnet peering bot the vnet ip's should not overlap.

 1.command to create aks cluster: (requires az cli and aks-preview)

  ```
     - create service principal and assign contributor role to service principal, get the secrets and client id of service principal.
+[Steps to create azure service principal](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli)

     - az aks create --resource-group <resouse-group-name> --node-resource-group <k8s-resource-group-name> --name <cluster name>  --node-count 4 --admin-username deployer --kubernetes-version 1.16.13 --service-principal "<service principal id>" --node-vm-size <vm size> --client-secret "<client id>" --network-plugin azure --ssh-key-value @deployer.pub -l <region> --vm-set-type VirtualMachineScaleSets --vnet-subnet-id /subscriptions/<subscription id>/resourceGroups/<resouse-group-name>/providers/Microsoft.Network/virtualNetworks/<vnet-name>/subnets/<subnet name>